Digital Marketing Agency | SEO, Paid Social & PPC

 Huawei MatePad Paper Design

 At its core, the Huawei MatePad Paper is an e-reader that competes with the almost ubiquitous Amazon Kindle line.
 It is, however, larger and more versatile than the Kindle, with a 10.3-inch high-resolution E Ink screen.
-It also has a pen for use as a notebook or sketchbook, and the software includes an email program, a voice recorder, and several other productivity functions.

 The thin slate is 6.65mm thick, 182mm broad, and weighs 305 grams.
 The MatePad Paper is heavier than a Kindle Paperwhite, but lighter than a 9th generation Apple iPad, and because the weight has been evenly distributed throughout its chassis, it never feels heavy at all.